 Amplification and gain of TOP2A was found in eight and 15 tumors, respectively.
-Gain of the MDM2 was found in two however they showed no amplification by FISH.
+Gain of MDM2 was found in two tumors; however, they showed no amplification by FISH.
 The other 17 genes detectable by the two MLPA kits showed no amplification or gain.

-ERBB2-non-amplified tumor
+ERBB2-non-amplified tumors

-All the 40 ERBB2-negative control tumors determined by IHC showed normal peak values of ERBB2.
+All of the 40 ERBB2-negative control tumors determined by IHC showed normal peak values of ERBB2.
 Thus, the specificity of the MLPA was 100%.
-Among genes with 'amplification' or 'gain', as shown in Table 2, there were amplifications of FGFR2 in three tumors and amplification of MYC, CDK4 (Suppl Fig. 2) and MDM2 (Suppl Fig. 3) in one tumor each by FISH.
+Among genes with amplification or gain, as shown in Table 2, there were amplifications of FGFR2 in three tumors and amplification of MYC, CDK4 (Suppl Fig. 2) and MDM2 (Suppl Fig. 3) in one tumor each by FISH.